symfony/symfony-docs/components/http_kernel/introduction.rst

 .. note::

-    When setting a response for the ``kernel.view`` event, the propagation is stopped.
+    When setting a response for the ``kernel.request`` event, the propagation is stopped.
 This means listeners with lower priority won't be executed.

 .. sidebar:: ``kernel.request`` in the Symfony Framework